Meningitis

 It does not fade if you press the side of a clear glass firmly against the skin

-The rash can be harder to see on dark skin.
+The rash can be harder to see on brown or black skin.
 Check paler areas, such as the palms of the hands, soles of the feet , roof of the mouth, tummy, whites of the eyes or the inside of the eyelids.

 If a rash does not fade under a glass, it can be a sign of sepsis (sometimes called septicaemia or blood poisoning) caused by meningitis and you should call 999 straight away.